manajcode/R-Tutorial/README.md

 The contents of this repository are as follows:

-1. R_workshop.Rproj: the main R project file- open first!

-2. MNajarro_Rworkshop_code.Rmd: the R-markdown file that contains the tutorial/training code.

-3. MNajarro_R_workshop_Presentation.rmd: The introductory slideshow presentation file I created in R.
+1. earthanalyticswk2: Data from Earth Lab

-4. MNajarro_R_workshop_Presentation.html: The actual slideshow presentation I presented at the start of the workshop
+2. MNajarro_R_workshop_Presentation.html: The actual slideshow presentation I presented at the start of the workshop

-5. earthanalyticswk2: Data from Earth Lab
+3. MNajarro_R_workshop_Presentation.md: A required file to run the slideshow.

+4. MNajarro_R_workshop_Presentation.rpres: The introductory slideshow presentation file I created in R.

+5. MNajarro_Rworkshop_code.Rmd: the R-markdown file that contains the tutorial/training code.

+6. R_workshop.Rproj: the main R project file- open first if you wish to edit any R code.